TomasKopunec/comp0101-ief/README.md

   ## Starting the Carbon Aware SDK API
   The SDK API is necessary for the carbon-aware-advisor model
   ### Instruction how to Deploy it on localhost
-  Detailed instructions on how to run the API on localhost can be found on the original WebAPI documentation : https://github.com/Green-Software-Foundation/carbon-aware-sdk/blob/dev/casdk-docs/docs/quickstart.md
+  Detailed instructions on how to run the API on localhost can be found on the original WebAPI documentation [original WebAPI documentation for quickstart](https://if.greensoftware.foundation/major-concepts).

   ### Simpler approach 1 - using our method with container
   We have created certain scripts and use a docker container provided to simplify the process of deploying the WebAPI: